-All of the CBSC’s student community groups meet in the Alonso in the evenings.
-It is also where our programs, workshops, trainings and other events are hosted.
+All the CBSC’s student community groups meet in the Alonso in the evenings.
+It is also where our programs, workshops, and other events are hosted.

 Alonso Family Room Dedication

-The Alonso Family Room of the Student Life Center for Belonging and Scoail Change, an open gathering place for all members of the Ohio State community to come together, is where the historical marker signifying its location along the Underground Railroad is placed.
-The room itself is named in honor of the Alonso family, and on some of the shelves in the room, you will find pictures of them.
+The Alonso Family Room of the Student Life Center for Belonging and Social Change is an open gathering place for all members of The Ohio State community to come together.
+The room is also a historical marker, signifying its location along the Underground Railroad.
+The room itself is named in honor of the Alonso family, and on some shelves in the room, you will find pictures of them.

 What's Your Story Lounge

-There are two closed conference rooms available to reserve.
-University offices and registered student organizations can request reservations by sending an email to the office manager or stopping by the Center.
-These spaces are ideal for 8 to 10 people or fewer to host meetings, dialogue groups or facilitation of small programs.
+There is one closed conference room available to reserve.
+University offices and registered student organizations can request reservations by sending an email to our Office Manager, Estrella Jacobsen, or stopping by the Center.
+These spaces are ideal for 10 people or fewer to host meetings, dialogue groups, or facilitation of small programs.